The Dangers of Blue Light

-Blue light is one of the colors naturally present in the spectrum of daylight.
-It is also emitted artificially by screens around us (phone, tablet, computer, television, some LED bulbs, etc.), so we are all exposed to it daily, whether at work or at home.
+Blue light is one of the colors naturally present in the spectrum of light.
+It is also emitted artificially by screens around us (phone, tablet, computer, television, LED bulbs etc.), so we are all exposed to it daily, whether at work or at home.

 I. Blue light in the light spectrum

-However, without exploring complex physics, there is an inverse relationship between the wavelength of light rays and the amount of energy they contain.
-Long wavelength light rays contain less energy, and short wavelength rays contain more.
+However, without turning into Bill Nye the Science Guy, there is a confusingly oppositional relationship between the wavelength of light rays and the amount of energy they contain.
+I.e. Long wavelength light rays contain less energy, and short wavelength rays contain more.

 II.
 Natural blue light: essential to daily life

-Research has also shown that this "good" blue light stimulates alertness, helps maintain a good memory, improves your cognitive functions and your mood.
-So it's not necessary (or desirable!) to block out 100% of the blue light!
+Research has also shown that this "good" blue light stimulates alertness, helps maintain a good memory, improves your cognitive functions and ups your mood faster than beating Ganondorf.
+So, it's not always necessary (or desirable!) to block out 100% of the blue light!

 III.
 Artificial blue light: harmful in the short and long term

-The most harmful blue light is the one between 380 and 450 nanometers, because its very short waves are the most energetic and therefore the most harmful for the eye.
-These are the ones to be avoided.
+The most harmful blue light is that between 380 and 450 nanometers, because very short waves are the most energetic and therefore the most harmful for the eye.
+These are the ones you should avoid.

-Every day, we are exposed to one or more screens for about 6 hours, and the increasing use of new technologies leads to an overexposure of the eye to harmful blue light.
+Every day, we are exposed to one or more screens for over 6 hours, and the increasing use of new technologies has led to an overexposure of the eye to harmful blue light.

 Disruption of sleep

 Artificial blue light exposure disrupts your circadian rhythm.
-The light of our screens in particular delays our time of falling asleep and thus reduces our sleep time.
+The light of our screens in particular delays the time it takes to fall asleep and thus reduces how long we can snooze for.